LDO-CERT/orochi/README.md

 - If needed you can change the ALLOWED_HOSTS for the frontend adding ALLOWED_HOSTS value in in .envs\\.local\\.django

-- If needed you can change number of Dask workers will be started.
-In order to do this you need modify the local.yaml file adding/ removing workerXX code blocks.
+- If needed you can increase or decrease Dask workers to be started.
+In order to do this you have to change the local.yaml file adding/ removing workerXX code blocks.

 - Now it's time to fire up the images!
   \